nus-cs2113-AY2021S2/ip/docs/README.md

 ## 1. Introduction
 Diggity check it, booyakasha!
 Wagwan, my name be Ali G and I is here to help you manage your everyday life.
 Whether it be your weekly ganja shipment or your next murder trial, I is able to help you remember bare important tings that your not very cleverer little head always be forgettin'.
-Just open up your compooter and click on a fancy tekmology called a **command line interface (CLI)** in order to use me.
+I use only the most states of the art tekmology, the **command line interface (CLI)**, to help you out.
 ## 2. Quick Start
 Prerequisites: JDK 11, update IntelliJ to the most recent version.
 1. Ensure you have `Java 11` installed on your computer.